top of page

 joe-woods-4Zaq5xY5M_c-unsplash.jpg

-Food Allergy Balance
+Food Allergy Consultations

 I offer convenient telehealth consultations for food allergy patients (so you don’t need to get everyone in the car after school and drive into the city) focused on creating balance and wellness.
 Sessions are a bit longer than traditional counseling, to allow us to explore strengths and challenges related to food allergy management.